MAST-ULiege/TilmanLectures/README.md

 There are three type of files for each session (which are three version of the same content) :
 * ".md" files are intended for visualization on github.
 * ".pdf" files are intended for download and local reading.
 * ".Rmd" files are intended for download and opening with Rstudio.
 This will allows you to modify the code inside the "R chunks".
-Add your own parts, test other paramters and options, etc ..
+Add your own parts, test other parameters and options, etc ..

 In addition, the pdf [Exam2017.pdf](Exam2017.pdf) gives the list of questions for the examination of 2016-2017.
 It consists in a set of exercice very close to what is propose in the other file, based on the "dataset" [Exam2017.xls](Exam2017.xls)